 Yangon enthralls visitors forever not only by the beautiful temples but also by variant and enticing dishes.
 The days of exploring Yangon are the time when you will see the tireless “culinary symphony” from the wee hours till we call it a day.
-Explore the delicious Yangon cuisine through Yangon food guide — 18 famous Yangon foods you should try below.
+Explore the delicious Yangon cuisine through Yangon food guide — 18 famous Yangon foods include Yangon street food you should try below.

-- Top 9 famous places & top things to do in Yangon
+- Top 9 famous places & best things to do in Yangon

-- Yangon food guide — 10 best street foods in Yangon you must-try
+- Yangon street food guide — 10 best street foods in Yangon you must-try

 - Yangon travel tips — 5 things to keep in mind when exploring the city